-- Example 2: State B imposes its sales tax on "digital audio works."
+Example 2: State B imposes its sales tax on "digital audio works."
 Customer in State B purchases a "digital code" that allows the electronic delivery of a single song (which constitutes a "digital audio work").
 The purchase of the "digital code" is subject to tax because State B taxes "digital audio works."
-However, when the customer takes electronic delivery of the "digital audio work", no taxable event occurs; the customer has already paid the tax due with respect to the sale of the "digital audio work." - 8.
-Interaction between "end user" and "digital codes": As noted in Rule 332.D, above, an "end user" is any purchaser except one who receives the contractual right to redistribute the product which is the subject of the transaction.
+However, when the customer takes electronic delivery of the "digital audio work", no taxable event occurs; the customer has already paid the tax due with respect to the sale of the "digital audio work."

+8. Interaction between "end user" and "digital codes": As noted in Rule 332.D, above, an "end user" is any purchaser except one who receives the contractual right to redistribute the product which is the subject of the transaction.
 When a "digital code" is used to distribute the "specified digital product", the "end user" focus is on the whether the holder of the "digital code" receives a right to redistribute the underlying "specified digital product", not whether the holder of the "digital code" receives the right to further redistribute the "digital code."
-If the purchaser of the "digital code" does not receive any right to further distribute the "specified digital product" after the "digital code" is redeemed and the "specified digital product" is downloaded, then the purchaser of the "digital code" will be an "end user" of the

-"specified digital product."
-If the purchaser of the "digital code" receives the right to redistribute the "specified digital product" after the "digital code" is redeemed and the "specified digital product" is downloaded, then the purchaser of the "digital code" will not be an "end user."
+If the purchaser of the "digital code" does not receive any right to further distribute the "specified digital product" after the "digital code" is redeemed and the "specified digital product" is downloaded, then the purchaser of the "digital code" will be an "end user" of the "specified digital product."
+If the purchaser of the "digital code" receives the right to redistribute the "specified digital product" after the "digital code" is redeemed and the "specified digital product."
+If the purchaser of the "digital code" is redeemed and the "specified digital product."
+If the purchaser of the "digital code" is redeemed and the "specified digital product."
+If the purchaser of the "digital code" is redeemed and the "specified digital product" is downloaded, then the purchaser of the "digital code" will not be an "end user."
 The receipt of a right by contract to redistribute the "digital code" does not exclude the initial purchaser of the "digital code" from being an "end user" of the underlying "specified digital product" to which the "digital code" relates.